 - SnapKnot – I really like this site because it’s so easy to navigate.
 As soon as you land on the homepage, you get the option to search by your wedding city or country and your price range.
 You can even create a free account and save your favorite photographers for later.
 They have a lot of really cool features to help you find a wedding photographer.

-Flying a Photographer to Your Destination
+Fly a Photographer to Your Destination

-The advantage to this approach is that you’re not limited to the wedding photographers in your destination.
+The advantage of this approach is that you’re not limited to the wedding photographers in your destination.
 The world is your oyster as they say.
 If you find a photographer that blows you away, you can hire them as long as they’re within your budget and willing to travel.

 Where to find a destination wedding photographer (who will travel):

 - World Photojournalist Association (WPJA) – I was lucky to find my photographer through this site but I’ll admit that it’s not the easiest site to navigate if you’re looking for someone who will travel for your wedding.
 The photographers are sorted by country/region/state.
-If you’re trying to find a destination wedding photographer, you would have to search through every state and then click to each photographer’s website/blog to see if they travel.
+If you’re trying to find a destination wedding photographer, you would have to search through every state and then click on each photographer’s website/blog to see if they travel.
 But if you want to sift through some of the best destination wedding photojournalists in the world, this is a great site.

 Whew, this was a lot huh?
 I know I got a bit carried away but I really wanted to save you some of the time and stress I experienced when I was trying to find a destination wedding photographer.